MalcolmSlaney/QuickSIN_Benchmark/README.md

 human audiologists score it in a real-time test.

-At this point, even an ASR engine trained with 12M hours of speech is still showing moderately impaired performance in noise.
-But we do hope the QuickSIN test we propose here will allow speech recognition engineers to iterate towards a better solution.
+At this point, even an ASR engine trained with 12M hours of speech is still mildly impaired compared to normal human performance in noise.
+But we do hope the
+QuickSIN test we propose here will allow speech recognition engineers to iterate towards a better solution.